Directions 941-637-0077

 What information is needed to apply for this grant cycle?

 Organizations must provide information on staffing, mission, leadership, and board engagement, along with their budget and most recent financial documents.
+You will also need to provide information on programs you already offer related to the funding areas and how funding would strengthen your programs.

 What types of nonprofit organizations does CCF fund?